ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

             * If this option takes a dict or list of dicts, you can define the structure here.

+    :attributes:

+        * A dictionary mapping attribute names to dictionaries describing that attribute.

+        :description:

+            * A string or a list of strings.
+Each string is one paragraph.
+The description is required.
+            * Explanation of what this attribute does.
+It should be written in full sentences.

+        :details:

+            * A string or a list of strings.
+Each string is one paragraph.
+            * Describes how support might not work as expected by the user.
+            * The details are optional in general, but must be provided if ``support`` is ``partial``.

+        :support:

+            * One of ``full``, ``none``, ``partial``, or ``N/A``.
+This is required.
+            * Indicates whether this attribute is supported by this role entrypoint.

+        :membership:

+            * A string or a list of strings.
+            * Must only be used for the attribute ``action_group``, and must always be specified for that attribute.
+            * Lists the action groups this role entrypoint supports.

+        :platforms:

+            * A string or a list of strings.
+            * Must only be used for the attribute ``platform``, and must always be specified for that attribute.
+            * Lists the platforms this role entrypoint supports.

+        :version_added:

+            * Only needed if this attribute's support was extended after the role entrypoint was created, in other words, this is greater than the entrypoint's top level ``version_added`` field.
+            * This is a string, and not a float, for example, ``version_added: '2.3'``.
+            * In collections, this must be the collection version the attribute's support was added to, not the Ansible version.
+For example, ``version_added: 1.0.0``.

 Sample specification
 --------------------